dfelinto/blender-manual/manual/files/import_export/usd.rst

    Update the scene's start and end frame to match those of the USD stage.

 Relative Path
-   Select the file relative to the blend file.
+   Select the file relative to the blend-file.

 Create Collection
    Add all imported objects to a new collection.